|Something there is more immortal even than the stars

 The Thermodynamic End

 Will there always be viable planets, or any planets at all?
-This is a cosmological question.
 There seems to be general agreement among cosmologists that, ultimately, the physical universe will wind down to a "heat death".
 When the law of thermodynamic entropy is applied at the scale of the whole universe, this is the conclusion we reach.
 So, even if we had taken life to other galaxies, or even if life were already there too, we're all doomed because the stars will all burn out.
 Perhaps not bacteria, but multicelled life as we know it completely depends on starlight to power photosynthesis.
 Without any light shining from stars, there won't be viable planets in this universe.
 So, in the end, we're goners anyway, right?
 Maybe.
 If all the stars burned out and the planets became cold, couldn't bacterial spores still remain viable in empty space, as clouds of dust?
 Something similar was suggested by Steven Frautschi in a 1982 article "Entropy in an Expanding Universe" (3).

 And, of course, Hoyle and Wickramasinghe find evidence that a large fraction of interstellar dust is already bacteria and possibly viruses.
 But if someday all that remains of life is clouds of quiescent bacterial spores and viruses in a cold dark universe, then what?